-Hypothesis 3
+2.5.3 Hypothesis 3

-Effect size is determined using those listed in previous research (Preston et al., 2020) and from previous pilot data using multisensory resizing illusions for analgesic effect, finding post illusion pain scores to be significantly lower than pre illusion scores (t(10)=3.32, p = .008, d = 1.0).
+Effect size is determined using those listed in previous research using the 21-point numeric pain rating scale (Preston et al., 2020) and from previous pilot data using the same MS resizing illusions for analgesic effect, finding post illusion pain scores to be significantly lower than pre illusion scores (t(10)=3.32, p = .008, d = 1.0).

-A priori power analysis using G*Power shows that for a Wilcoxen signed-rank test (matched pairs), with an effect size (dz) of 1, alpha of 0.02, and power at 90%, for a one tailed test with normal parent distribution, 15 participants are needed in total.
+A priori power analysis using G*Power shows that for a Wilcoxon signed-rank test (two-sided, matched pairs), with an effect size (dz) of 1, alpha of 0.05, and power at 80%, for a two tailed test with normal parent distribution, 11 chronic pain participants are needed in total.

-A Design planner encompassing research questions, hypotheses, sampling and analysis plans and their resulting interpretations, can be seen in the appendix.
+A Design planner (Table B1) encompassing research questions, hypotheses, sampling and analysis plans and their resulting interpretations, can be seen in appendix B.

-Sample Size

-Overall, based on the power analyses in section 2.4, a total sample size of 94 participants (47 Healthy, 47 Chronic Pain) will be recruited, to adhere to the higher end of sample size estimates (Hypothesis 2 (2.4.2)).

-Pilot Data
+3. Pilot Data

-Due to uncertainty regarding the ideal vibration frequency to use to elicit somatosensory steady state evoked potentials (SSSEPs), with some arguing for around 26Hz – 27Hz, (Muller et al., 2001; Muller-Putz et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016), some 26Hz (Snyder, 1992) and others 21Hz (Tobimatsu et al., 1999; Kim et al., 2018; Wang et al. 2015), a pilot study was run using the resizing illusion to determine the ideal frequency.
-Due to resizing illusions often manipulating the index finger, and previous studies using the index finger support around 26Hz as an optimal frequency (Muller-Putz et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016), it was hypothesised that 26Hz would elicit a dependable SSSEP.
+Previous literature states that the ideal vibration frequency to use to elicit somatosensory steady state evoked potentials (SSSEPs) ranges from 26-27Hz (Muller et al., 2001; Muller-Putz et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016; Snyder, 1992).
+Due to resizing illusions often manipulating the index finger, and previous studies using the index finger supporting around 26Hz as an optimal frequency (Muller-Putz et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016), it was hypothesised that 26Hz would elicit a dependable SSSEP.
+Therefore, we ran a pilot study to check that our setup and equipment can reliably elicit and record a SSSEP at 26Hz, using the resizing illusion and EEG.

-Pilot data was collected for 3 participants.
+Pilot data was collected for 3 healthy participants.
 Participants underwent the same experimental protocol as mentioned in the “Experimental Procedure” section, minus the subjective illusory experience and pain rating scales.
-A Fourier transform was calculated for each waveform across all electrodes, to obtain individual results.
+No additional filtering or denoising steps were applied to the EEG data, in line with Figueira et al.’s (2022) report that only a Fourier transform is typically needed for this type of EEG data.
+A Fourier transform was calculated for each waveform at each electrode for all conditions, and then averaged across repetition to obtain individual results.
 These were then averaged across all 3 participants to give the result seen in Figure 3.

 As can be seen, there is a clear SSSEP response at 26Hz, which is strongest around electrodes F1 and FC1.
 Previous research using vibrotactile 21Hz stimulation have also found the scalp topography of the activation to be most pronounced over mid-frontal distributions (Porcu et al., 2014; Timora & Budd, 2018), in line with the scalp topography seen here.
 Given these finding of a distinct 26Hz signal and mid-frontal scalp location, it appears appropriate for 26Hz to be used as the vibration frequency in the proposed study.